mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 #### `servers_no_promotion`

-This is a comma-separated list of server names that will not be chosen for master promotion during a failover or autoselected for switchover.
+This is a comma-separated list of server names that will not be chosen for primary promotion during a failover or autoselected for switchover.
 This does not affect switchover if the user selects the server to promote.
-Using this setting can disrupt new master selection for failover such that an non-optimal server is chosen.
+Using this setting can disrupt new primary selection for failover such that an non-optimal server is chosen.
 At worst, this will cause replication to break.
 Alternatively, failover may fail if all valid promotion candidates are in the exclusion list.